 I’m stating the obvious here, but promises that are honoured instill confidence and contribute to a trusting work environment.
 Broken promises, just the opposite.

-Another producer assured that if I had any questions, I was to phone her right away!
-I did have questions about why certain talking heads were selected, and so I called … several times.
+Another producer assured me that if I had any questions, I would phone her right away!
+I did have questions, and so I called … several times.
 Silence.
-We’re now talking about ‘communication by silence’ since April 2021.
+If you can’t keep your promises, don’t make ’em.

 SHOULD YOU WATCH THE SERIES?

-Yes, by all means.
-And I hope you find it entertaining.
-You might not pick up on the gaffs — or you may.
+Just don’t get tricked into thinking it’s accurate.
+You might not pick up on the gaffs, or you might.
 That’s not the point.
-You’ve read this blog piece, and you now know more about how things came about.
+You’ve now read this blog piece, and you know more about how the series on Richard Lee McNair came about.